kubernetes/community/sig-testing/charter.md

   [peribolos] and [label_sync]
 - Tools that facilitate local testing of kubernetes such as [greenhouse] and [kind]
-- Jobs that automate away project toil via [@fejta-bot]
+- Jobs that automate away project toil, such as [periodic jobs that run as
+  @fejta-bot]
 - Ensuring all of the above is kept running on a best effort basis
 - Tools, frameworks and libraries that make it possible to write tests against kubernetes such as e2e\* or integration test frameworks.